oliverwoodings/google-device-auth/README.md

 The Discovery API contains information about all the different Google APIs.
 For example, to list all the available APIs you can go here: https://www.googleapis.com/discovery/v1/apis
 If I wanted to find out the scope for the Google Drive v2 API, I would go here: https://www.googleapis.com/discovery/v1/apis/drive/v2/rest and then look for the `scopes` object/array.

 *Important:* not all scopes work with the device auth flow!
 If you keep getting an invalid scope error even though you have provided one that should work, it is most likely a scope that is not enabled by Google.
 In this instance you would need to use some other auth method.
+You can find a list of allowed scopes here: https://developers.google.com/identity/protocols/OAuth2ForDevices?hl=en#allowedscopes